OpenLiberty/liberty-tools-intellij/docs/LSP4IJ-Integration.md

 # LSP4IJ Continuous Integration

-This guide offers a detailed explanation of the CI setup for LSP4IJ integration, including automated integration and testing with Liberty Tools for IntelliJ.
-It ensures continuous feedback and provides early warnings when issues arise, allowing us to address them promptly.
+This guide offers a detailed explanation of the Continuous Integration (CI) setup for LSP4IJ integration, including automated integration and testing with Liberty Tools for IntelliJ (LTI).
+It ensures continuous feedback and provides early warnings when issues arise, allowing developers to address them promptly.

 - [Workflow of normal build.yaml execution.](#workflow-of-normal-buildyaml-execution)
     - [Overview](#overview)